nchenderson/elements-nonpar-stat/docs/05-permutation.md

 ## Permutation Tests for the Two-Sample Problem

-* A permutation test is motivated by the following reasoning.
+* Permutation tests for two-sample problems are motivated by the following reasoning:
     + If there is no real difference between the two groups, there is nothing "special" about the difference in means between the two groups.